seferovramin7/WordCounterProject/README.md

    docker run --rm wordcounterproject
    ```

 ## Project Structure

 - `main.go`: Main application logic
 - `utils/`: Utility functions for fetching, processing, and word validation
 - `wordbank.txt`: File containing the list of valid words

+---

+You can now copy and paste this updated content into your repository’s `README.md` file.
+This will add the plan, setup, and usage instructions, as well as the mermaid diagram you requested.